 He was a man of short height and unremarkable looks.
 An ordinary man with powerful desires that he either could not or would not tame.
 This morning he wore tan cargo pants, a dark brown hoodie, and a down vest the color of a fine cabernet.
 As usual, he had a Browning BAR Lightweight Stalker rifle strapped over his shoulder, even though hunting within the park was strictly forbidden.

-Five weeks after her disappearance a couple of hikers found her lifeless body in a ravine along the dirt road that led to Chandler Lake.
+Five weeks after her disappearance, two hikers found her lifeless body in a ravine along the dirt road that led to Chandler Lake.
 She left behind a record of calls on her cell phone that revealed her involvement with Dawson, his DNA all over her remains, and his heirloom watch grasped within her hand.

 After the jury failed to agree on a verdict, Dawson was released from jail.
 The following day the online social networks burst into rumors of jury tampering; the Centreville Times, the city’s leading newspaper, vowed to look into the background and finances of the lone juror who found Dawson innocent of the crime; and District Attorney Ray Burke swore he would retry the man who killed Jeannette Moreno.

 The case languished.
-Police Chief Bull Hardington declared his homicide detectives could find no new evidence relating to the murder.
+Police Chief Bull Hardington declared his homicide detectives could find no new evidence relating to the murder that might bolster the prosecution’s case.
 But everyone knew his investigators had been diverted to the suspicious death of a city councilman, a man of wealth and influence, leaving few resources available for a girl of humble means.
-District Attorney Ray Burke avoided any questions about the girl’s case.
+District Attorney Burke avoided any questions about the girl’s case.
 Only the Centreville Times continued its call for justice on behalf of Jeannette Moreno.

 The wind kicked up, bringing along a chill.
 She adjusted the hood of her coat over her long chestnut hair to keep her head warm.
 Then she quietly ate the apple while she watched a Red-tailed Hawk gliding on the thermals above the southern hills.
 It banked and circled back.
 Apparently spotting its prey, the hawk charged toward the earth and disappeared behind the tall white pines that populated the slopes of the nearest mound.